 5. Book wisely

 Remember I mentioned at the beginning of this article how your budget can affect the ease of working whilst you travel?
-Well this is why.
+Well, this is why.

 It all comes down to accommodation.

-For the short term these are not bad options.
+For the short term, these are not bad options.
 In fact, budget hostels have provided some of my greatest travel experiences.

 The problem though is they’re not conducive to knuckling down and getting work done.

 I vividly remember the day I chose to become a freelancer and work online.
-I was 14 years old and I’d stumbled upon an article online about a twenty-something who’d spent years travelling and working from her laptop.
+I was 14 years old and I’d stumbled upon an article online about a twenty-something who’d spent years traveling and working from her laptop.